drigovz/quick-buy-project/README.md

 # Quick Buy

-E-Commerce application developed with .NET Core in Back End, and Angular on Front End.
+E-Commerce application developed with .NET Core in Back-End, and Angular on Front End.